-- Require payers to accept prior authorization requests from either laboratories or ordering clinicians and allow either one to check on the status of prior authorization requests, regardless of a lab's contract status with the payer. - Require payers to accept submission of prior authorization requests for laboratory services after the date of service and accept patient background and medical information included on a laboratory requisition form created by the ordering clinician, along with physician attestations, as medical documentation for the purpose of prior authorization processing. - Direct CMS, consistent with Medicare fee-for-service, to require Medicare Advantage plans to accept appeals filed within 120 days and should work with CMS to require impacted payers to provide a prior authorization decision within 24 hours for expedited requests or within 72 hours for standard requests.
+- Require payors to accept prior authorization requests from laboratories as suppliers of services and allow labs to check on the status of prior authorization requests, regardless of the contract status with the payor. - Require payors to accept submission of prior authorization requests for laboratory services either before specimen collection (the date of service) or at any time between specimen collection and the data a timely claim for reimbursement is submitted to the plan, precluding administrative payment denials based on clinical laboratory test "date of service." - Require payors to accept patient information included on a test requisition form (TRF) submitted by the ordering clinician, along with physician attestations, as valid medical documentation for the purpose of prior authorization processing. - Direct CMS, consistent with Medicare fee-for-service, to require Medicare Advantage plans to accept appeals filed within 120 days and should work with CMS to require impacted payors to provide a prior authorization decision within 24 hours for expedited requests or within 72 hours for standard requests.